podefr/observe-plus/README.md

 ## Changelog

+## 2.0.0 - 28 DEC 2014

+* Added .observe that either uses observeArray or observeObject depending on the type of the model to watch
+* Removed bower support and standalone versions of observe-plus for the browser.

 ### 1.0.1 - 5 MAR 2014

 * Now throws an error when trying to observe an object in a runtime that doesn't have Object.observe